Going out on the water this Memorial Day weekend? Here are the top tips for water safety

 ■ Carry at least two pieces of communications equipment that work when wet, such as a VHF marine radio or a waterproof cellphone.

-■ Give someone on land the details of your trip: Who is on your vessel, where you plan to go, and how long you’ll be gone.
+■ Give someone on land the details of your trip: who is on your vessel, where you plan to go and how long you’ll be gone.

 ■ Understand and prepare for cold-water shock.
 Follow a pre-departure checklist to be sure that nothing has been overlooked or forgotten.